Russian court extends detention of Wall Street Journal reporter Gershkovich until end of January

-MOSCOW — (AP) — A court in Moscow has extended the detention of Wall Street Journal reporter Evan Gershkovich, arrested on espionage charges, until Jan.
+MOSCOW — (AP) — A court in Moscow on Tuesday extended the detention of Wall Street Journal reporter Evan Gershkovich, arrested on espionage charges, until Jan.
 30, Russian news agencies reported.

-The hearing took place on Tuesday behind closed doors because authorities say details of the criminal case against the American journalist are classified.
+The hearing took place behind closed doors because authorities say details of the criminal case against the American journalist are classified.

 Gershkovich and the Journal deny the allegations, and the U.S. government has declared him to be wrongfully detained.
 Russian authorities haven’t detailed any evidence to support the espionage charges.